 The National Student Nurses' Association (NSNA) is an organization that was established in 1952, with the assistance of the American Nurses Association and the National League for Nursing, to prepare nursing students to be active nurse leaders and participants in their professional organizations.
 NSNA strives to provide the opportunities necessary to explore and understand the many different aspects of the nursing profession.
 Through the guidance of prominent nursing leaders and peers from around the country, students will learn self-governance, advocacy for student rights and the rights of patients and to take collective, responsible action on vital social and political issues.
 Membership in NSNA is voluntary and is open to all nursing students in associate degree, diploma, baccalaureate, generic masters and doctoral programs.
 For more information please visit the NSNA website at www.nsna.org

-The UMass Amherst Student Nurses' Association (SNA), a chapter of the national association, is a registered student organization that has been formed in conjunction with the School of Nursing at UMass.
+The UMass Amherst Student Nurses' Association (SNA), a chapter of the national association, is a registered student organization that has been formed in conjunction with the College of Nursing at UMass.
 SNA was developed to meet the needs and goals of student nurses while enabling them to grow socially and professionally.
 The Student Nurses' Association is a very active organization focused on leadership and fellowship.
 In a community-focused atmosphere, SNA allows the student to explore the many aspects of the nursing profession.

 Massachusetts Chapter, National Association of Hispanic Nurses (MA/NAHN)

 The National Association of Hispanic Nurses is the only national professional organization which represents Hispanic nurses.
 Objectives of the organization are: